 Credit card signup bonuses are not a scam.
 The offers are legitimate, but you shouldn't overlook more important elements, like APR, annual fee, etc.

 Also, obviously, you shouldn't care about the intro offer if you're not sure you're going to spend that much.
 If you get a $300 limit, and the reward is for $3,000 spent in 3 months, you might have a hard time reaching it.

-The best travel credit card signup bonus is 50,000 miles (worth $500 in travel) for spending $3,000 in the first three months with the Capital One Venture card.
+The best travel credit card signup bonus is 50,000 miles (worth $500 in travel) for spending $3,000 in the first 3 months with the Capital One Venture card.
+Or, you can earn 100,000 miles by spending $20,000 within the first 12 months.
 The Venture card also gives 2 miles for every dollar spent, with no limit on how many miles you can earn.
 You can easily redeem your miles for any travel-related expenses using Capital One’s Purchase Eraser.… read full answer

 Venture has a $95 annual fee, so you need to decide if the rewards are worth it before paying to start earning them.
 As with all of the best travel credit cards, Venture has no foreign transaction fees.